Wright Tower

 Construction

 Robert E. McKee General Contractors of Dallas erected the structure.
-This contractor was chosen for the project partially due to their skillful execution of the Wright-designed Gammage Auditorium at Arizona State University, yet another complex that bears a resemblance to the Kaden Tower.
+This contractor was chosen for the project partially due to their skillful execution of the Wright-designed Gammage Auditorium at Arizona State University, yet another complex that bears a resemblance to the Wright Tower.

 During construction, the central core of the building and exterior elevator shaft rose first as a skeletal spine.
 Steel beams were laid across the top of the inner concrete tower, projecting to the outer perimeter of the building.
 Steel tension cables were then draped to the ground from the outside ends of the beams.
 The fourteenth floor’s frame was assembled at ground level, connected to the lines, and raised into place.
 Subsequent floors were lifted, in reverse order, until the second floor was attached at the bottom.

 This innovative upside-down construction method proved both economical and fast.
 Most tall buildings are encased in bulky steel columns that are not only expensive to build but also prohibit large, open-landscape interiors.
-The Kaden Tower is built more like a suspension bridge than a monolith, as most office towers are.
+The Wright Tower is built more like a suspension bridge than a monolith, as most office towers are.
 Its floors are hanging from the top instead of resting on heavy columns that travel to the ground and intersect each floor.
 This reduces structural costs and turns the extra open space into rentable, useful real estate.

 In a March 1966 advertising supplement magazine inserted in The Courier-Journal, Lincoln Income showed off their new headquarters with pages of photos of the building.
 Their board of directors (including former governors Lawrence Weatherby of Kentucky and James McCord of Tennessee) is shown as well as Lincoln’s staff working inside the new tower.
 The company’s new IBM System 360 Data Processing System is pictured in the building and their forward-looking plan to convert their records into the computer is touted.
 “Lincoln enters the electronic data processing era … with the new system to become fully operational in early 1967.
 Much statistical data, previously unavailable, will be made available by the system.”
 The open floor plan is showcased as well, with rows of desks and smartly-dressed secretaries.